JustOrgYou/Capstone_project_report/content/docs/Groups/JustOrgYou/Week_1.md

 ### Pain points

 We've used GTD as our task management system for a while.
 With different software, different devices and different circumstances.
 Also, we participate in chats with people that uses GTD and some of us took cource from experienced time manager.
-So, we heart and fealt a lot about pain during system usage.
+So, we heart and felt a lot about pain during system usage.

 The main **pain points**:
-- adding new task is time consuming, hard to do it on the go
+- Adding new task is time consuming, hard to do it on the go
 - UI is too distrupting, hard to quickly add thing
-- process of sorting is too long
+- Process of sorting is too long
-- process of sorting is too complicated
+- Process of sorting is too complicated
-- too complicated for newcommer to set up environment
+- Too complicated for newcommer to set up environment
-- no unified way to work on desktop and on mobile device
+- No unified way to work on desktop and on mobile device
-- intenet is unreliable
+- Intenet is unreliable
-- inbox processing on mobile device is very painful (due to device specific)
+- Inbox processing on mobile device is very painful (due to device specific)
-- no app that **keep in mind** GTD aspects
+- No app that **keep in mind** GTD aspects

 ## Solution - JustOrgYou